az-digital/arizona-bootstrap/site/content/docs/5.0/helpers/focus-ring.md

 ### Sass utilities API

 In addition to `.focus-ring`, we have several `.focus-ring-*` utilities to modify the helper class defaults.
-Note that the gray, white and midnight variants may not be visible on all background colors given current color mode support.
+Note that cool gray, warm gray, white and midnight variants may not be visible on all background colors given current color mode support.

 {{< example >}}
 {{< focus-ring.inline >}}